 All these graphic elements will lead us to conclude that this is certainly not a project in which there was any ‘refusal of architectural design’, on the contrary, here design is only questioned as a form of representation, in its relationship with the content, therefore acquiring various forms, all with a specific purpose.

 The Insurrectional Organization of Space project was clearly swimming against the tide at ESBAP, which followed a ‘neorealist’ mode, striving to respond to the primary needs of the revolution.
 The project by Mário Ramos and Fernando Barroso was more in tune with what was happening abroad, either under the influence of a critique of everyday life, influenced by Henri Lefebvre and Guy Debord, also with some influence of Pop culture, that we recognise in the Archigram or in a more political and provocative aspect of the Superstudio.
 Safeguarding the due distances of an ideological nature, we can say that this was a time in which architects seemed to defend the ‘game’ and ‘idleness’ as values that should be countered to the strictly functionalist sense of the modern and capitalist city of the society of the spectacle.

-- Unfortunately some of the items that were originally designed for this project have been lost.
+- Some of the items that were originally designed for this project have been lost.